| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 2. Lifestyle Habits and Obesity Prevention.

-These are the lifestyle habits that are known to be effective in preventing obesity in all ages.
+These are well-known lifestyle habits effective in preventing obesity in all ages.

 2.A.
 Preparing a healthy and nutritious meal.

-• Diet is essential because it provides an individual with the nutrients needed to improve his or her body’s efficiency.
-Eating a well-balanced and nutrient diet is important as it helps to obtain the nutrients required to enhance the efficiency of his or her body.
+• Eating a well-balanced and nutrient diet is important as it helps to obtain the nutrients required to enhance the efficiency of his or her body.

-• The most significant obesity prevention pillar is diet.
-Rather than limiting diets, fad diets and temporary ones, we need to work on nutritious, regular and pleasant food choices.
+• The most significant obesity preventive pillar is diet.
+Rather than limiting diets and temporary ones, we need to focus on nutritious, regular and pleasant food choices.

 2.B.
 Prioritize the Whole & Unprocessed Foods:

-This means that the whole community places more emphasis on whole, unprocessed foods in their dietary choice.
+This means that the whole community should pay more emphasis on whole, unprocessed foods in their dietary choice.

-Food may be included as natural as possible:
+Food may be included as natural as possible like:

 • Fruits